 However, since the necessary formal prerequisites are not always fulfilled, it remains difficult for people with disabilities in Austria to attend academic secondary schools or colleges for higher vocational education.

 In order to also ensure continuous support of pupils with physical or sensory disabilities in colleges for higher and intermediate vocational education and academic secondary schools (upper cycle), special legal provisions have been established that enable appropriate deviations from the curriculum and extended special instruction.

 One possibility, within the scope of a school pilot project, is for pupils to follow an individual curriculum at secondary level II.
-As part of the Federal Ministry of Labour, Social Affairs and Consumer Protection's National Action Plan on Disability 2012-2020, increasing the number of school pilot projects is stated as a measure that will be coordinated by the Federal Ministry of Education.
+As part of the Federal Ministry of Labour, Social Affairs and Consumer Protection's National Action Plan on Disability 2012-2020, increasing the number of school pilot projects is stated as a measure that will be coordinated by the Federal Ministry of Education, Science and Research.
 (National Action Plan on Disability 2012-2020 Strategy of the Austrian Federal Government for the Implementation of the UN Convention on the Rights of Persons with Disabilities, p.
 54)

 - An example of a school pilot project at secondary level II that enables integrative education (aside from integrative vocational training) up to 18 years is the first pilot project in Austria to trial an inclusive upper cycle, launched in Salzburg in 2012. (www.morg.at)

 - Another example is the HTL (college of engineering) HAK (college of business administration) School Centre at Ungargasse in Vienna, mentioned above.
 There, pupils with physical and sensory disabilities are educated alongside pupils without disabilities.